Corey Dickerson Player Props: Nationals vs. Mets

-Corey Dickerson -- with a slugging percentage of .241 in his past 10 games (including zero homers) -- will be in action for the Washington Nationals versus the New York Mets, with Carlos Carrasco on the hill, on July 29 at 7:10 PM ET.
+On Sunday, Corey Dickerson (.241 slugging percentage in past 10 games, with zero home runs) and the Washington Nationals play the New York Mets, whose starting pitcher will be Justin Verlander.
+First pitch is at 1:40 PM ET.

-He had a hitless showing in his previous game (0-for-3) against the Mets.
+He had a hitless performance in his previous game (0-for-3) against the Mets.

 Corey Dickerson Game Info & Props vs. the Mets